 Augmenting Museum Visits: Guiding Families to Share in the Learning

-December 1, 2018 - November 30, 2021 | Media and Technology, Exhibitions
+December 1st, 2018 - November 30th, 2021 | PROJECT

 Over a three-year period, the Lawrence Hall of Science will conduct research on the conversations of groups and families encountering an Augmented Reality (AR) experience in a museum environment.
 The research program will identify which design elements best facilitate conversations among groups of visitors, and determine if these conversations are both rich in scientific content and gender-balanced.
 The project will focus on four specific activities: understanding the learning associated with current AR activities, implementing design-based research to develop visitor conversation supports, designing and developing new AR programs with embedded conversation supports, and conducting iterative hypothesis-based research on how learning conversations happen in AR learning environments.
 The museum community will gain insights on design principles for supporting collaborative learning using AR.
 Project staff will disseminate results via conference workshops for museum professionals on designing AR to enhance family learning, and through publication in professional journals.